-The two key issues impacting the bottom line for manufacturers’ reps and the manufacturers they represent across all industries are:
+The key issues impacting manufacturer reps and the manufacturers they represent, across all industries, are:

-b.
-SMB, small to medium rep firms don’t have the resources or time to invest in consistently searching for new, capable and committed talent.
+- SMB, small to medium rep firms don’t have the resources or time to invest in consistently searching out new, capable and committed talent.

-2. A lack of formal education about sales and more specifically manufacturers’ rep sales.
+- A lack of formal education and awareness among students around sales and more specifically manufacturer rep sales.

 Establishing an Intern Process